This year, the annual spring ritual occurs on Wednesday, May 1, 2024.

 By the Middle Ages, the day was being celebrated with a procession led by a "Queen of the May" chosen from a population of pretty teen girls, followed by the townspeople dancing around a maypole decorated with streamers and colorful spring flowers.

-Pilgrims later brought May Day to America with them -- but Puritans among them were quick to put a stop to it.
+Pilgrims later brought May Day to America -- but Puritans among them were quick to put a stop to it.
 They cut down neighborhood maypoles, cancelled parades, and condemned the tradition as "that Stinking Idol reviving feasts of ye Roman goddess Flora".
 (They also cancelled Christmas.)

 May Day protests

 By the late 19th century, warmer spring weather saw workers take to the streets as May Day was reborn in America as a socialist movement celebrating workers' rights and collective bargaining power.

 Most notably in Union Square in New York City, hundreds still gather each year to protest the ever-widening pay gap between business leaders and workers.

-Despite having its origins in the US as a labor protest, today May Day demonstrations are more predominant throughout the capital cities of Europe, where worker's rights have long been championed by a variety of socialist movements.
+Today, despite having its origins in the US as a labor protest, May Day demonstrations are more predominant throughout the capital cities of Europe, where worker's rights have long been championed by a variety of socialist movements.

 More information about May Day around the Web:

 Day - Find out how it all started, including typical May Day

 events & celebrations worldwide with related photos and